-in any program unit that uses the functions described here.
+at the beginning of any program unit that uses the functions described here.

-On Sun workstations (and on most other machines), you cannot use a zero pointer to indicate a null string.
+Null Pointers versus Null On Sun workstations (and on most other machines), you cannot use a zero pointer to indicate a null string.
 Dereferencing a null pointer is an error and results in aborting the program.
 If you wish to indicate a null string, you must have a pointer that points to an explicit null string.

-Programmers using NULL to represent an empty string should be aware that such programs work by coincidence rather than by intent and should be aware that testing for zero pointers is inherently nonportable.
+Programmers using NULL to represent an empty string should be aware that such programs work by coincidence, if at all, rather than by intent and should be aware that testing for zero pointers is inherently nonportable.